AMWA-TV/is-05/docs/Controllers.md

 ### Operation with SMPTE 2022-7

-When the Controller is interacting with Receivers that support SMPTE 2022-7 is MUST follow the requirements for Clients described in the [Operation with SMPTE 2022-7 section of the Behaviour - RTP Transport Type document](Behaviour%20-%20RTP%20Transport%20Type.md#operation-with-smpte-2022-7) in this specification.
+When the Controller is interacting with Receivers that support SMPTE 2022-7 it MUST follow the requirements for Clients described in the [Operation with SMPTE 2022-7 section of the Behaviour - RTP Transport Type document](Behaviour%20-%20RTP%20Transport%20Type.md#operation-with-smpte-2022-7) in this specification.

 ### Version Timestamp

-The Controller SHOULD use the IS-04 Query API websocket to monitor version timestamp increments on Devices being controlled.
+The Controller SHOULD use the IS-04 Query API WebSocket to monitor version timestamp increments on Devices being controlled.

-A version timestamp increment indicates that another controller has possibly changed resource parameters, and as such any information cached by the Controller could possibly be stale.
+A version timestamp increment indicates that another Controller has possibly changed resource parameters, and as such any information cached by the Controller could possibly be stale.

 ### Sender Multicast Address

-The NMOS Controller SHOULD allow allocation of multicast addresses to allow avoidance of conflicts.
+The Controller SHOULD allow allocation of multicast addresses to allow avoidance of conflicts.
-To avoid conflicts, when a Sender is added to a new system, the NMOS Controller MUST allow the use AMWA IS-05 to configure the multicast transmit information (`transport_params`) before or in the same transaction as enabling the transmitter (`master_enable` = `true`).
+To avoid conflicts, when a Sender is added to a new system, the Controller MUST allow the use IS-05 to configure the multicast transmit information (`transport_params`) before or in the same transaction as enabling the transmitter (`master_enable` = `true`).

 ### TCP sessions

-The NMOS Controller SHOULD use persistent TCP connections wherever possible, to allow multiple operations to be performed without repeatedly closing and reopening connections for each operation.
+The Controller SHOULD use persistent TCP connections wherever possible, to allow multiple operations to be performed without repeatedly closing and reopening connections for each operation.

 The use of HTTP pipelining has been known to cause interoperability issues in some cases.

-If the NMOS Controller uses HTTP pipelining, it SHOULD follow the guidelines set out in [RFC 7230 section 6.3.2](https://datatracker.ietf.org/doc/html/rfc7230#section-6.3.2).
+If the Controller uses HTTP pipelining, it SHOULD follow the guidelines set out in [RFC 7230 section 6.3.2](https://datatracker.ietf.org/doc/html/rfc7230#section-6.3.2).